ydb-platform/jaeger-ydb-store/README.md

 `YDB_SCHEMA_NUM_PARTITIONS` | `integer` | `10` | number of partitioned tables per day.
 Changing it requires recreating full data set
 `YDB_TOKEN` | `string` | | auth token for internal purposes

+Configuration options can be passed via config file.
+Use `--grpc-storage-plugin.configuration-file` to pass configuration to YDB Plugin.
+In case of watcher use `--config` for the same purpose.

 ## schema watcher configuration

 Name | Type | Default | Description